August 27th, 2010

 1.

-According to the computer science guru David Gelertner, the increasing migration of digital information from personal hardware to data clouds, which aids in making information radically mobile, necessitates a shift in the picture one refers to when visualizing the Internet.
+According to the computer science guru David Gelertner, the increasing migration of digital information from personal hardware to data clouds necessitates a shift in the picture one refers to when visualizing the Internet.
 The Web—as in a relatively static network of data nodes—is out; the lifestream—as in continuously mutating network of data clouds—is in.
 He writes:

 The Internet’s future is not Web 2.0 or 200.0 but the post-Web, where time instead of space is the organizing principle — instead of many stained-glass windows, instead of information laid out in space, like vegetables at a market — the Net will be many streams of information flowing through time.
 The Cybersphere as a whole equals every stream in the Internet blended together: the whole world telling its own story.